jiaqingxie/Statistical-Learning-Theory-ETHZ/Readme.md

 ## Constant Shift Embedding
 <img align="right" height="130" src="https://github.com/jiaqingxie/Statistical-Learning-Theory-ETHZ/blob/main/Images/4.png"></img>
-Many real-world phenomena are described by pairwise proximity data, modeling interactions between the entities of the system.
-This in contrast to the more common situation where each data sample is given as a feature vector.
-Even though the clustering of the proximity data may be performed directly on the data matrix, there are some advantatages of  embedding the data into a vector space.
-For example, it enables the use of some standard preprocessing techniques such as denoising or dimensionality reduction.
-In this coding exercise, we will explore the tecnhique called _Constant Shift Embedding_ for restating pairwise clustering problems in vector spaces [1] while preserving the cluster structure.
-We will apply the algorithm described in [1] to cluster the groups of research community members based on the email correspondence matrix.
+In this project, we explored the tecnhique called _Constant Shift Embedding_ for restating pairwise clustering problems in vector spaces [1] while preserving the cluster structure.
+We applied the algorithm described in [1] to cluster the groups of research community members based on the email correspondence matrix.
 The data and its description is given in [2].

 ### References